INTERNATIONAL MICROANALYSIS ASSOCIATES

 • Blog

-The International Microanalysis Associates are a group of researchers and practitioners in Canada, the U.S., and Sweden, all experts in microanalysis of face-to-face dialogue (MFD), which is the systematic, moment-by-moment examination of specific observable behaviors in face-to-face dialogue, focusing on their immediate communicative functions.
+The International Microanalysis Associates are a group of researchers and practitioners in Canada, the U.S., Norway, and Sweden, all experts in microanalysis of face-to-face dialogue (MFD), which is the systematic, moment-by-moment examination of specific observable behaviors in face-to-face dialogue, focusing on their immediate communicative functions.

 MFD is a tool for making the details of communication visible in any setting where dialogue is the primary medium, including psychotherapy, medicine and other health-care professions, mediation, supervision, etc.